 Whether the tumour has spread beyond the prostate gland (metastasised)

 In the early years of the disease, the growth of prostate cancer is dependent on testosterone.
 The goal of treatments is to reduce the level of testosterone circulating in the body.
-A decrease in testosterone levels can lead to the death of cancer cells and postpone by several years the progression of the disease.
+A decrease in testosterone levels can lead to the death of cancer cells and postpone the progression of the disease.

 • Related links